Scenic Design Insights: Renderings, Models & Spatial Storytelling

 From the beginning, it was clear the scenic language needed to support a nonlinear dramaturgy.
 The play leaps between beach and cathedral, war zone and heaven.
 Characters slip between time and identity.
 Puppetry, projections, and movement required the space to transform without literalism.

-“You’re Wasting My Time”: A Scenic Design Lesson That Still Sticks
+"You’re Wasting My Time" — A Scenic Design Lesson in Growth and Revision

 The Lights Were Already On: Maude Adams’ Legacy at Stephens College